Date: Summer 1986

 If you would like to discuss your project or idea, big or small, I'm always happy to talk.

 Initial consultations are completely free.
-Call or text me on the number below or try the chat app at the bottom of the page.
+Call or text me on the number below.